invibeme/chekin-guest-sdk/packages/core/README.md

-# chekin-host-sdk (Core Package)
+# chekin-guest-sdk (Core Package)

 The core framework-agnostic SDK package for integrating Chekin's host management platform into web applications through secure iframe embedding.

 ## Overview

-This package provides the foundational `ChekinHostSDK` class that can be used in any JavaScript/TypeScript environment, regardless of framework.
+This package provides the foundational `ChekinGuestSDK` class that can be used in any JavaScript/TypeScript environment, regardless of framework.
 It handles iframe creation, secure communication via postMessage, configuration validation, and comprehensive logging.

 ## Key Features